 Why Your Furnace Could be Blowing Cold Air

-You hear your furnace kick on and you’re anticipating a comfy blast of warm air, but instead all you feel is cool air blowing.
+You listen to your heating system start up and you’re anticipating a comfortable blast of warm air, but instead all you get is cool air blowing.
 That’s not preferable in the freezing weather!

-There are a handful of reasons why your heating equipment could be putting off cold air.
-Winnipeg Supply Service Experts is here with some of them to help you find the culprit.
+There are a few reasons why your furnace could be putting off cold air.
+Winnipeg Supply Service Experts is here with a few of them to help you locate the issue.

 - Thermostat

-It could seem silly, but the thermostat is the first place you should check.
-It’s the starting point for any heating technician, too.
-Make sure the system is set to “auto and not “on.”
-If the thermostat is set to “on” then your heating system will blow continually, even when it isn’t really heating the air being released, thus blasting cold air.
-Turning it to “auto” will make sure the heating equipment only blows when it’s truly heating the air to keep your home warm and comfortable.
+It could feel silly, but the thermostat is where you should start.
+It’s the first place any heating system technician will check, too.
+Confirm the system is set to “auto and not “on.”
+If the thermostat is set to “on” then your heating system will blow continually, even when it is not actually heating the air coming out, thus putting off cold air.
+Flipping it to “auto” will make sure the heating equipment only blows when it’s actually heating the air to keep your home warm and comfy.

 - Air Filter

-The majority of air filters need to be changed monthly to avoid them from growing dirty and clogged.
-If air filters aren’t changed often enough, the clogged air filter may impede airflow into your furnace.
-If this occurs, it can overheat your equipment, causing the system to stop heating as a safety measure.
+Typically air filters need to be changed monthly to prevent them from becoming dirty and clogged.
+If they aren’t replaced often enough, the clogged air filter may obstruct airflow into your heating system.
+If this occurs, it can overheat your system, causing the equipment to stop heating as a safeguard.

 - Duct Work

-If your duct work contains leaks, connection troubles, or was not designed correctly, it could permit warm air from the furnace to seep out.
-This would not only cause your heating equipment to give off cold air, it could seriously run up your heating bills since your heating system is heating non-living space, and will have to work overtime to keep your home at the desired temperature.
+If your duct work contains leaks, connection troubles, or was not designed properly, it could allow warm air from the heating equipment to seep out.
+This would not only cause your furnace to give off cold air, it could seriously run up your heating bills since your heating system is heating non-living space, and will have to work overtime to keep your home at the desired temperature.

-There are many other reasons that your heating equipment could give off cold air.
-Call Winnipeg Supply Service Experts today and we’ll send a professional to diagnose your malfunction and get your home warm and comfortable again in no time.
-If you have not turned on your heating system yet but don’t want to get left in the cold, give us a call about our fall promotion and learn how you can save money on a heating tune-up.
+There are several other reasons that your heating equipment could produce cold air.
+Call Winnipeg Supply Service Experts today and we’ll send an expert to diagnose your problem and get your home warm and cozy again in no time.
+If you have not turned on your heating system yet but don’t want to get left in the cold, call about our fall promotion and find out how you can save money on a heating tune-up.